plgd-dev/doc/content/en/docs/deployment/device-provisioning-service/verify-device-onboarding.md

 ### Onboarding device in Zero trust network

-In Zero trust network, device need to verify the Device Provisioning Service certificate.
-So, you need to obtain the root certificate authority that signs the device provisioning service and store it in the `dpsca.pem` file.
+To set up a Zero Trust network, it is essential for the device to authenticate the Device Provisioning Service certificate.
+Therefore, you must acquire the root certificate authority responsible for signing the device provisioning service and save it as the dpsca.pem file specifically for the example device.

 1. Obtain the root certificate authority that signs the device provisioning service and store it in the `dpsca.pem` file: